Nearata/flarum-ext-maintenance-mode/README.md

 ## How to style

-To change the style of the page, there's no other way if not to override the file itself.
+To change the style of the page, there's no other way but to override the file itself.

 Follow the below link to see a how-to: